Susan M. Landon: Early life and education

 Susan M. Landon was born in Mattoon, Illinois on July 2, 1950.
-She received her Bachelor's Degree of Arts in Geology from Knox College in Galesburg, Illinois.
-Landon proceeded to study at the State University of New York in the city of Binghamton, New York, where she received her Master of Arts in Geology.
+She received her bachelor's degree of arts in geology from Knox College in Galesburg, Illinois.
+Landon proceeded to study at the State University of New York in the city of Binghamton, New York, where she received her Master of Arts in geology.
 After finishing post-secondary education, Landon began her professional Petroleum Geologist career as an exploration geologist in 1974 at Amoco Production in Denver, Colorado.

 Career

 Occupation

 Before becoming a certified petroleum geologist, Landon began her professional life as an exploration geologist in oil and natural gas research and progression in 1974.
 Her work was concentrated in the Western Hemisphere, with her main regions of analysis being Alaska, Basin and Range, and the Rocky Mountains.
 In 1975, Landon first joined the American Association of Petroleum Geologists (AAPG); her position led her to a career with Amoco Production as an exploration training manager where she further progressed her skills.

-From 1979-1982, Landon served terms in association with the non-profit organization Rocky Mountain Association of Geology (RMAG).
+From 1979 to 1982, Landon served terms in association with the non-profit organization Rocky Mountain Association of Geology (RMAG).
 While advancing in her career, Landon was an independent consultant for five years before becoming a member of the House of Delegates in 1995.
-In 1998, she served as the President of the American Geological Institute.
+In 1998, she served as the President of the American Geoscience Institute.
 Continuing on from 1988 through 1993, she served in Houston, and in 2000 she served a year as vice-chair.

 Once retired, Landon went on to teach engineers about petroleum geology in countries like South Africa and the United States.